32 Places to Find Creative Writing Inspiration

 9. A Public Protest or Demonstration

 Several years ago, I visited Seattle.
-This was my second time in emerald city.
-I love the place not only because because it’s beautiful, but also because it is diverse.
+This was my second time in Emerald City.
+I love the place not only because it’s beautiful, but also because it is diverse.
 I also met quite a few educated people in the city, and my conversations with these types of folk have helped my writing.
 While I was there, I observed a number of protests.
-I would enjoy looking at the signs people wrote and photographed a few.
-I also got to do a lot of people-watching during these demonstrations.
-There were people from all over the world expressing their dissatisfaction in something.
+I enjoyed reading the signs people carried and even photographed a few.
+I also spent time observing the crowd, noticing people from all over the world expressing their dissatisfaction with various issues.
 And I would ask myself often questions such as, what kinds of people attend these demonstrations?
 Do they really believe in their hearts that they can make a difference?
 The fact of the matter is, these moments watching these demonstrations helped to fuel my imagination.

 10. A Food Bank or Soup Kitchen